ProkopRandacek/r8/readme.md

 ## TODO:
 - Umka scripting
+  - Shape creating DONE
+  - Shape editing
+  - Player input
-- Merge sceneapi.c and shapes.c constructors
+- Merge `sceneapi.c` and `shapes.c` constructors
 - Update architecture.md
 - Modifiers for shapes (twist, round edges, displacement, ...)
 - Inline functions (there are probably some funcs that should be inlined)